Cleveland, Texas: Government

-The Cleveland Unit, a prison for men privately operated by the GEO Group, Inc. on behalf of the Texas Department of Criminal Justice, is in the city, 0.25 mi from downtown Cleveland.
+The Cleveland Unit, a prison for men operated by the Texas Department of Criminal Justice, is in the city, 0.25 mi from downtown Cleveland.

 Education

-The city served by the Cleveland Independent School District.

-The Tarkington Independent School District, located east southeast of the city of Cleveland, also has a Cleveland zipcode.
+The city served by several school districts.
+In Liberty County, most of the city is within the Cleveland Independent School District, while small portions are in the Tarkington Independent School District.
+Tarkington ISD, located east southeast of the city of Cleveland, also has a Cleveland zipcode.

+Within Montgomery County, parts of Cleveland are in Cleveland ISD, while other parts are in the Splendora Independent School District.

+As of 2023 Cleveland High School is the sole comprehensive high school of Cleveland ISD.
+Splendora High School is the sole comprehensive high school of Splendora ISD.
+Tarkington High School is the sole comprehensive high school of Tarkington ISD.

 Residents of Cleveland ISD (and therefore Cleveland) are served by the Lone Star College System (formerly North Harris Montgomery Community College).
-Tarkington ISD residents are also in Lone Star.
+Splendora ISD and Tarkington ISD residents are also in Lone Star.